 - Post-Print Techniques—If you’ve designed a brochure with many folds, multiple pages that need to be bound, or intricate die lines, you should expect the post-print process to be longer and costlier.
 Make sure you get a quote from your printer for both the print and post-print jobs before you hand over your artwork to avoid nasty shocks (or days of folding brochures by hand!).

-If you have a basic understanding of the print process, you’ll feel much more confident that your final brochure will look as good in hard copy as it does on your screen.
+If you have a basic understanding of how to print a brochure, you’ll feel much more confident that your final brochure will look as good in hard copy as it does on your screen.
 Read up on all the essentials of preparing your artwork for print with this useful beginner’s guide:

 Go Forth and Design Fantastic Brochures!